Obowo

 The people of Obowo Local Government Area are known for farming and fishing and they produce palm oil, kernel, local baskets, brooms and rice.
 They are also known for politics and as a result, the Local Government Area produced the first executive Governor of Imo State in the person of late Sam Mbakwe.
+Dr. Abraham Nwankwo, Director-General (DG) of the DMO, spanning the period July 2007 to June 2017.
 Other prominent politicians in Obowo Local Government Area include Chris Okewulaonu, Chike Okafor, Dr Goderick Anosike, Sylvester Anyanwu, Longinus Anyanwu, Charles Ugwu, Celestine Ngobiwu, Fabian Ihekweme, Kennedy Ibe and Ike C. Ibe.

 A cultural festival known as "Iwa Akwa Festival" exists in Obowo Local Government Area.
 Other festivals in the area include Ekpo, Mbomuzo and Egbe-Nkwu.
 There are also some tourist attraction centers in Obowo Local Government Area.
-They include the Green Coloured Abadaba Lake which is situated at Okwuohia Autonomous Community, Iyi-Ukwu and the Umuariam Game Reserve Center with live monkeys.
+They include the Green Coloured Abadaba Lake which is situated at Odenkwume Autonomous Community, Iyi-Ukwu and the Umuariam Game Reserve Center with live monkeys.

 The Local Government

 The Obowo Local Government Council was formed by the defunct Ibrahim Babangida Administration during the creation of Local Governments in Nigeria in May 1989.
 It was formerly a part of the Local Government Etiti headquartered in Isi-Nweke.
 It is home to about twenty-two autonomous communities.